 The idea of this exercise is to train the core muscles to better stabilize the spine and pelvis so that you are better able to attain and complete exhalation during respiration which will ensure that you are able to take in as much as possible when you inhale again- something which will come in very useful during racing or hard training sets.

 I’ve found the box breathing technique to be one of the most effective breathing exercises for calming myself down before a big race and getting into a focus zone, where I can prepare myself to swim as fast as possible.

 Fun fact: This breathing technique is also known as the Navy SEAL breathing technique or tactical breathing and it’s a super simple and effective way to help you to regain calm and control of your thoughts when you are in a stressed position.

 To perform this breathing exercise do the following-

 - Hold your lungs full for 4 seconds

 - Hold your lungs empty for 4 seconds

 You can repeat it a few times if you wish and can also play around with longer lengths of time.

-This technique is also discussed in many sports performance books, like The Champion’s Mind by Jim Afernow, which is a must-read for all athletes who want to get on top of their mental game, you can check it out on Amazon by clicking here if you’d like.
+This technique is also discussed in many sports performance books, like The Champion’s Mind by Jim Afernow, which is a must-read for all athletes who want to get on top of their mental game.

 You might think that this breathing exercise doesn’t have any physical benefit and decide to neglect it, but let me just remind you about how our bodies have a tendency to completely shut down and lose performance when we are under a lot of stress.